Rajesh-Sagara/VA-2/README.md

 ---

 <div align="center">
-Made with ❤️ for document trust and integrity
+Made with ❤️ for absolute document trust and cryptographic integrity
 </div>